Want to export contacts from Gmail?

 - Select contacts individually by hovering your mouse over the email contacts and clicking the checkbox that appears next to each contact.

 - Select All contacts in your Google Contacts folder using the Selection actions icon (indicated by an arrow in the image below.)

-After you select the contacts you want to export from your Contacts folder, click on the More actions icon (shown by the arrow in the image below) on the top left.
+After you select contacts to export from your Contacts folder, click on the More actions icon on the top left.
 Then, click on the Export button.

 Alternatively, you can click the Export option in the left sidebar as well.

 In this contact manager pop-up, you can select whether you want to export:

 - Selected contacts.

 - All email contacts from your Gmail address book.